Guide General

 • IPv4 pool exhausted since November 2019

-• Each LIR entitled to one final /24 allocation
+• Each LIR entitled to one final /24 allocation from the waiting list

 • Subsequent allocations possible when addresses are returned